Man City FFP ruling 'a clear slap in the face for UEFA', says ex-Bayern president Hoeness | Goal.com

 “Our team made a very hungry impression and there is also harmony within the group.
 All players work well together.

-He is also confident of his side’s ability to challenge Europe’s richer teams to the top trophies, saying success depends on team spirit and cohesion instead of money.
+He is also confident of the side’s ability to challenge Europe’s richer teams for the top trophies, saying success depends on team spirit and cohesion instead of money.

 “There is also passion and a thirst for success in Manchester and Paris, but here a large community has emerged,” he added.